Louisiana: Mid–20th century to present

 By 1960 the proportion of African Americans in Louisiana had dropped to 32%.
 The 1,039,207 black citizens were still suppressed by segregation and disfranchisement.
 African Americans continued to suffer disproportionate discriminatory application of the state's voter registration rules.
 Because of better opportunities elsewhere, from 1965 to 1970, blacks continued to migrate out of Louisiana, for a net loss of more than 37,000 people.
 Based on official census figures, the African American population in 1970 stood at 1,085,109, a net gain of more than 46,000 people compared to 1960.
 During the latter period, some people began to migrate to cities of the New South for opportunities.
 Since that period, blacks entered the political system and began to be elected to office, as well as having other opportunities.

 On May 21, 1919, the Nineteenth Amendment to the United States Constitution, giving women full rights to vote, was passed at a national level, and was made the law throughout the United States on August 18, 1920.
 Louisiana finally ratified the amendment on June 11, 1970.

 Due to its location on the Gulf Coast, Louisiana has regularly suffered the effects of tropical storms and damaging hurricanes.
 On August 29, 2005, New Orleans and many other low-lying parts of the state along the Gulf of Mexico were hit by the catastrophic Hurricane Katrina.
 It caused widespread damage due to breaching of levees and large-scale flooding of more than 80% of the city.
 Officials had issued warnings to evacuate the city and nearby areas, but tens of thousands of people, mostly African Americans, stayed behind, many of them stranded.
 Many people died and survivors suffered through the damage of the widespread floodwaters.

 In July 2016 the shooting of Alton Sterling sparked protests throughout the state capital of Baton Rouge.
 In August 2016, an unnamed storm dumped trillions of gallons of rain on southern Louisiana, including the cities of Denham Springs, Baton Rouge, Gonzales, St. Amant and Lafayette, causing catastrophic flooding.
 An estimated 110,000 homes were damaged and thousands of residents were displaced.

-In 2019, three Louisiana black churches were set on fire.
-The suspect used gasoline, destroying each church completely.
-Holden Matthews, 21 years old, was charged with the destruction of the churches.
+In 2019, three Louisiana black churches were destroyed by arson.

 The first case of COVID-19 in Louisiana was announced on March 9, 2020.
-Since the first confirmed case as of October 27, 2020, there had been 180,069 confirmed cases; 5,854 people have died of COVID-19.
-Louisiana entered phase one of re-opening the state on May 15.
-On June 4, Governor John Bel Edwards signed an order moving to phase two.
-Gov. Edwards extended phase two until September 11, and phase three began with speculation on October 9.
+As of October 27, 2020, there had been 180,069 confirmed cases; 5,854 people have died of COVID-19.